Student Association Handbook

 When your poster design meets the above criteria, you may submit it using the Poster Printing Request Form.

 Once you receive an email confirming posters are ready, they can be picked up at the SUO reception desk.
-If you printed your own posters they can be stamped at paper & supply co (formerly known as GreenText and More Bookstore).
+If you printed your own posters, they can be date-stamped at paper & supply co.

 Posters must be put up following the university campus rules listed below.
 Failure to adhere to this policy will result in your posters being removed by University staff.